RichieJJ/practicing-git/README.md

 # practicing-git

-PracticingTeaching  and teaching friends to use git and github
+Teaching friends to use git and github